 Pre-Existing Conditions and Workers Compensation

 Any kind of insurance is a double-edged sword, and it often feels like each party is on the wrong side of the deal.
 Those who have insurance feel like they can't get a break when they need help, and those providing the insurance often feel like everyone has their hand out for everything under the sun.
-Add into this that there are a select subset of the population taking up most of the available healthcare resources and the insurance fraud that occurs on a regular basis, and you can see why it can make the case of pre-existing conditions even trickier.
-We'll look at what you need to know in the case of workers comp.
+Add into this that a small subset of the population uses a large share of available healthcare resources and that fraud occurs on a regular basis, and you can see why pre-existing conditions make workers' compensation claims trickier.
+Below are the essentials you should know as an employer.

 The Straight Facts